silogen/docs/docs/platform-infrastructure/on-premises-installation.md

 ```
 chmod +x bloom
 ```
-### 4. Installation steps
+### 4. Create the installation configuration

-Before you can start the installation you need to create the configuration for your installation to tailor the installation based on your environment.
+Before you can start the installation you need to create the installation configuration, which adapts the installation to your environment.
 You can use a Configuration wizard that facilitates the creation of the configuration (Option A) or add the values directly in the configuration file (Option B).

-#### Option A - Create configuration using the Installation wizard
+#### Option A - Create installation configuration using the Installation wizard

 The Installation wizard is a helper tool that guides the user in creating the optimal configuration for the installation.
-For the standard installation you should select the default values, only exception is the domain name where you should provide a valid domain name.
+For the standard installation you should select the default values, only exception is the `domain` and `cert option` where you should provide a specific value.

 To start the wizard:
 ```